philgzl/dsp-primer/README.md

 <img src="https://render.githubusercontent.com/render/math?math=x*y = \mathcal{F}^{-1}(\mathcal{F}(x)\mathcal{F}(y)).">

-This means we can perform a multiplication in the frequency domain and use back and forth Fourier transforms between the time and frequency domain to obtain the same result as a convolution in the time domain.
+This means we can perform a multiplication in the frequency domain and use back and forth Fourier transforms between the time and frequency domains to obtain the same result as a convolution in the time domain.

 Now for discrete signals, let <img src="https://render.githubusercontent.com/render/math?math=x[n]"> and <img src="https://render.githubusercontent.com/render/math?math=y[n]"> two signals of length <img src="https://render.githubusercontent.com/render/math?math=N">.
 With <img src="https://render.githubusercontent.com/render/math?math=\mathcal{F}"> the DFT operator and <img src="https://render.githubusercontent.com/render/math?math=*"> the discrete convolution operator, we have